Hyder, Alaska: Demographics

 There were 47 households, out of which 9 had children under the age of 18 living with them, 24 were married couples living together, 1 had a female householder with no husband present, and 21 were non-families.
 19 of all households were made up of individuals, and 3 had someone living alone who was 65 years of age or older.
 The average household size was 2.06 and the average family size was 2.81.

 In the CDP, the population was spread out, with 18 under 18, 11 from 18 to 24, 16 from 25 to 44, 45 from 45 to 64, and 7 who were 65 or older.
 The median age was 46 years.
 There were 44 females and 53 males, of them 34 females were age 18 and over, as were 45 males.

 The median income for a household in the CDP was $11,719, and the median income for a family was $30,500.
 Males had a median income of $56,250 versus $13,750 for females.
 The per capita income for the CDP was $11,491.
 There were 44.4% of families and 54.1% of the population living below the poverty line, including 81.0% under 18, and 50.0% over 64.

 Transportation

 Stewart, British Columbia, immediately borders Hyder and is accessible by road via International Street.
 Outside of the town site, NFD-88 heads in a northerly direction winding through the Tongass National Forest, and enters the outer extent of Stewart's municipal limits continuing as Granduc Road.
 There are few local roads, and no roads connect Hyder to any other Alaskan communities, except through Canada.
 The AMHS ferry that once connected Hyder to Ketchikan stopped running in the 1990s, leaving the Taquan Air floatplane that arrives twice a week with U.S. Mail at Hyder Seaplane Base as the only direct public transportation between Hyder and the rest of Alaska.

 Local services

-There are few local services in town:
+There are a few local services in town: